The Complexity of Local Stoquastic Hamiltonians on 2D Lattices: Stoquastic Perturbation Gadgets

 The perturbation techniques and reductions that follow are designed with the goal of decreasing the degree of locality for a general $k$-local stoquastic Hamiltonian.
-The difficulty here, compared to previous work, \refcite{KKR06}, is that each term and resulting Hamiltonians must also be stoquastic.
-Careful considerations must be taken.
+The difficulty here, compared to previous work~\refcite{KKR06}, is that each term and resulting Hamiltonian must also be stoquastic, requiring careful consideration throughout.
 The goal is to reduce $O(1)$-local stoquastic Hamiltonians to $2$-local stoquastic Hamiltonians.
-The first step in the process uses the \emph{subdivision gadget}, which takes a $O(1)$-local stoquastic Hamiltonian to a $3$-local one.
-To get to $2$-local terms, there is an intermediate $3$-local stoquastic Hamiltonian reduction to \emph{special} $3$-local stoquastic Hamiltonians~\cite{BDOT06}.
-The $3$-to-$2$-local reduction is analogous to that of \refcite{KKR06}.
-The same results for the $6$-local stoquastic Hamiltonians can then be applied to the $2$-local stoquastic Hamiltonians since the perturbative reductions are polynomial time transformations that leave the norms of each term as polynomials.
+The first step uses the \emph{subdivision gadget}, which takes a $O(1)$-local stoquastic Hamiltonian to a $3$-local one.
+To reach $2$-local terms, there is an intermediate reduction to \emph{special} $3$-local stoquastic Hamiltonians~\cite{BDOT06}, after which the $3$-to-$2$-local reduction proceeds analogously to \refcite{KKR06}.
+The same results for $6$-local stoquastic Hamiltonians then apply to the $2$-local case, since the perturbative reductions are polynomial-time transformations that preserve polynomial norms.

 \begin{remark} Let $H_B$ be a $(\eta,\epsilon)$ simulator for $H_A$.
 Then $H_B$ is at least as hard as $H_A$. \end{remark}